Property Agent in Malaysia

 The journey of becoming a property agent can be officially explained on the BOVAEA website, which can be broadly broken down into;

-REN will need to pass the Negotiator Certification Course (NCC) which takes roughly two days before they can be recognized by BOVAVEA.
-In those two days, you will learn a board range of topics, such as real estate law and economy, property management and valuation, accounting and more.
+REN will need to pass the Negotiator Certification Course (NCC), which takes roughly two days before BOVAVEA can recognize them.
+You will learn a broad range of topics in those two days, such as real estate law and economy, property management and valuation, accounting, and more.

-In Malaysia, you will need to attend a compulsory two days course before you can register yourself as a Real Estate Negotiator (REN).
+You will need to attend a compulsory two-day course in Malaysia before registering as a Real Estate Negotiator (REN).

-As of 29 May 2014, the BOVAVEA has decided to standardise the two days course module for the negotiator’s certification exercise, where they are required to certify with the Board to conduct real estate transactions.
+As of 29 May 2014, the BOVAVEA has decided to standardize the two-day course module for the negotiator’s certification exercise.
+They are required to certify with the Board to conduct real estate transactions.

-This is part of the effort by the board to improve the professionalism in the industry and to weed out illegal brokers.
+This is part of the board’s effort to improve professionalism and weed out illegal brokers.